 6. Difficult, but you can learn

-Still, there are ways to simplify it if you use the right approach, resources, and method.
+Still, there are ways to simplify it using the right approach, resources, and method.

 No language is impossible to master if you have the 5 essential P’s — patience, passion, persistence, perseverance, and purpose.